hubchev/make_a_pull_request/README.md

 This is a guide for beginners on how to make a contribution using Git and GitHub.
 If you are looking to make your first contribution, follow the steps below.

-# 1. Create
+# 1. Create an account on GitHub.
-an account on GitHub.
 It is for free and should just take some minutes.

 # 2. Install Git.
 [Here](https://docs.github.com/en/get-started/quickstart/set-up-git) is tutorial on how to set up Git.

-# 3. Fork this repository
+# 3. Fork this repository.
-by clicking on the fork button on the top of this page.
+Click on the fork button on the top of this page.
 This will create a copy of this repository in your account.
 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />

-# 4. Clone the forked repository
+# 4. Clone the forked repository.
 Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.
 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/clone.png" alt="clone this repository" />
 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/copy-to-clipboard.png" alt="copy URL to clipboard" />